George P. Bush running for attorney general in Texas

 “Here in Texas, we have a scandal that is plaguing one of our highest offices.
 And I believe conservatives should have a choice,” Bush said at a campaign kickoff rally in Austin.

+Asked if he supported Paxton's efforts to overturn Biden's win, Bush faulted Paxton's legal strategy and claimed there were irregularities, but acknowledged Biden's victory.
+No widespread corruption was found, and Trump’s allegations of massive voting fraud also have been dismissed by a succession of judges and refuted by state election officials.

-On Tuesday, Trump endorsed Republican Gov. Greg Abbott for a third term but has not weighed in on the Texas' attorney general race, which Bush had signaled for months he would enter.
+On Tuesday, Trump endorsed Abbott for a third term but has not weighed in on Texas' attorney general race, which Bush had signaled for months he would enter.

 Hours ahead of Bush's announcement, Paxton's office publicized a court brief that denies claims of impropriety leveled by top-level deputies who were fired after taking part in an extraordinary revolt against Paxton last fall.
 Eight staffers accused Paxton of abusing his office in the service of a wealthy donor, which is now the target of an FBI investigation.